SaiCharan-ABNTech/Docker/README.md

   ## Docker Compose
   * tool for defining & running multi-container docker applications
   * use yaml files to configure application services (docker-compose.yml)
-  * :can start all services with a single command :docker compose up
+  * can start all services with a single command :docker compose up
-  * :can stop all services with a single command :docker compose down
+  * can stop all services with a single command :docker compose down
-  * :can scale up selected services when required
+  * can scale up selected services when required